barkinakel/DSA210-Tactical-Profiling-Betting-Analysis/README.md

 *   **Market Diversification**: Expanding the model to cover not just Corner markets, but also general markets such as **Over/Under** (e.g., Total Goals) and to broaden the strategy's scope.

   ### Academic Integrity
 *   **AI Usage**: Generative AI tools were utilized extensively throughout the entire development process.
 This includes assistance with writing data scraping scripts, implementing complex logic, debugging code, optimizing model parameters, formatting.
-AI acted as a co-pilot to accelerate the implementation of the project.
-While AI accelerated the coding process, conceptual frameworks, the core ideas and the analytical decisions are entirely my own
+While AI accelerated the coding process, conceptual frameworks, the core ideas and the analytical decisions are entirely my own.
 *   **Citations**: Data sources (FBref, TotalCorner) and external libraries are properly credited.